Greetings! I am an old soul who loves mixed media, photography and writing.

 I can find the beauty in anything.
 Writing has always been something I enjoy.
 (Although I would be lost without spellcheck!)
 I don't do it nearly as often as I should but I have several projects going.

 I have one AMAZING man in my life, Bob, and one CRAZY dog, Molly.

 There is almost always music on in our house.
 We listen to everything from Enya to Megadeath depending on the mood.
 Since we recently moved to TN we have been on a country kick.
 We love Gary Allan.

 Bob loves Christmas music and we are always adding to our collection.
 I really enjoy world music, anything from Buddhist chants to Bollywood.
-The house we are in now has a nice big tub so I love to soak in there with candles and sounds of nature music.

 I love to read.

 Unfortunately it is very difficult for me sometimes; I have been blessed with bipolar disorder and ADD.
 This means more often then not, when I get to the end of a paragraph, I'm planning dinner in my head, deciding if I should get a haircut and wondering if penguins have knees.

 It's a lovely combination of a racing mind that can't stay focused on an..HEY LOOK A SQUIRREL!

 Never the less I have a book shelf full of books I am determined to read someday.
 There are times that I get hyper-focused and can sit and read for hours on end and get through a book in two days, but that doesn't happen very often.